The Black Skin Canvas: African Tribal Art, Polynesian Tattoos, and Value$

 In 1907, Pablo Picasso walked into the Musée d'Ethnographie du Trocadéro in Paris and experienced what he called a "revelation."
 Surrounded by African masks from Côte d'Ivoire and the French Congo, he realized: "These masks weren't like any other pieces of sculpture...
 They were magic things."
 This encounter birthed his "African Period" and directly influenced Les Demoiselles d'Avignon, the painting that launched Cubism and changed modern art forever.

-What’s rarely taught: Matisse showed Picasso his private collection of African masks and Polynesian carvings of a Marquesas Islands tiki carving of a Polynesian God.
-These "primitive" arts—created by people colonialists deemed inferior—became the foundation of European modernism, cubism etc. Yet the African artists who created them?
-They received no credit, no compensation, no recognition.
+What’s rarely taught: Matisse showed Picasso his private collection of African masks and Polynesian carvings, including a tiki carving of a Polynesian God.
+These "primitive" arts—created by people colonialists deemed inferior—became the foundation of European modernism and cubism.
+Yet the African artists who created them received no credit, no compensation, and no recognition.

 The Luxury Brand Appropriation